Synvya/.github/profile/README.md

 # New customers in.
 Regulars out.

-Synvya brings new diners through your door and turns them into regulars — and the relationship stays with you. **No commission, no middleman, no app store.**
+Synvya brings new customers and turn them into regulars.
+And the relationship stays with you. **No commission, no middleman, no app store.**

 Delivery apps and directories rent you a customer once, take a cut, and keep the relationship.
-Synvya does the opposite: every new guest you meet becomes a customer **you** own — along with the data they generate (visits, preferences, repeat behavior).
+Synvya does the opposite: every new guest you meet becomes a customer **you** own, along with the data they generate (visits, preferences, repeat behavior).

 Learn more and sign up at [synvya.com](https://synvya.com).

 ## How it works

-1. **Put your storefront QR where guests can see it** — on the table tent, the counter, the receipt.
+1. **Put your storefront QR where guests can see it.** On the table tent, the counter, the receipt.
 2. **A new guest scans and claims a _Welcome-In_ reward on their first visit.** You just acquired a customer, not a click.
 3. **Synvya remembers them.** A _Welcome-Back_ offer earns the return visit.
-4. **They become a regular** — and the customer relationship and data stay with you, not a delivery app.
+4. **They become a regular.** And the customer relationship and data stay with you, not a delivery app.

 ## What restaurants get

-- **Two offers that do the work** — _Welcome-In_ to acquire, _Welcome-Back_ to retain.
+- **Two offers that do the work.** _Welcome-In_ to acquire, _Welcome-Back_ to retain.
 Set them once.
-- **Pulse** — redemptions, new customers, and repeat rate at a glance.
+- **Pulse.** Redemptions, new customers, and repeat rate at a glance.
-- **A customer directory you actually own** — not a list rented back to you.
+- **A customer directory you actually own.** Not a list rented back to you.
-- **Your storefront QR + restaurant page** — one link to share, one code to scan.
+- **Your storefront QR + restaurant page.** One link to share, one code to scan.
 - **No commission.
 No middleman.** You keep the margin and the relationship.

 ## For diners

 - **Explore** the best offers, happy hours, and events nearby.
 - **Save** your favorites and the rewards you’ve earned.
-- **Scan to claim** — no app store, no signup.
+- **Scan to claim** _Welcome-In_ and _Welcome-Back_ offers.
+No email, no phone number, no signup, no app.

 ## Why it’s different

-- **You own the customer and the data** — intent, preferences, and repeat visits stay yours, not a closed directory app’s.
+- **You own the customer and the data.** Intent, preferences, and repeat visits stay yours, not a closed directory app’s.
-- **Built on open protocols (Nostr)** — your keys are generated locally and used to sign and publish your data; your data stays under your control.
+- **Built on open protocols.** Your identity and your data are always yours.
-- **No commission layer** between you and your guests.
+- **No commission.
+No middleman.
+No monthly tax.** No monthly tax.
+We make money when you do, on bookings and orders.
+The rate is flat, never a cut.

-## Start here (restaurants)
+## Start here

-- Join the Uncut Restaurant Network at [synvya.com](https://synvya.com)
+1. Join the Uncut Restaurant Network at [synvya.com](https://synvya.com)
-- Set up your **Welcome-In** and **Welcome-Back** offers
+2. Set up your **Welcome-In** and **Welcome-Back** offers
-- Print your storefront QR and put it where guests can scan
+3. Print your storefront QR and put it where guests can scan

 ---